 Callum holds degrees in law and applied science from the University of Otago.
 He was admitted in 2017.

-Acting for a Singapore-based cryptocurrency issuer in an application to strike out a cause of action alleging breach of an investment contract on the basis that the claim was precluded by a prior settlement agreement (MB Technology Limited v Orbis Blockchain Technologies Limited [2022] NZHC 1257; MB Technology Limited v Orbis Blockchain Technologies Limited [2022] NZHC 2408; Ecomi Technology Pte Limited v MB Technology Limited [2024] NZCA 47).
+Acting for a Singapore-based cryptocurrency issuer in an application to strike out a cause of action alleging breach of an investment contract, on the grounds that the claim was precluded by a prior settlement agreement (MB Technology Limited v Orbis Blockchain Technologies Limited [2022] NZHC 1257; MB Technology Limited v Orbis Blockchain Technologies Limited [2022] NZHC 2408; Ecomi Technology Pte Limited v MB Technology Limited [2024] NZCA 47).

 Acting for an Australian distributor in proceedings alleging breach of an exclusivity provision in a distribution contract.